 After rescaling, the Mermin-Ho relation around the defect becomes

-\foreignlanguage{english}{Numerical solution of} Eq. \eqref{eq:key2} for $u\left(x\right)$\foreignlanguage{english}{ yields} the vorticity inside the core, shown in Fig. \eqref{fig:The-vorticity-gotten}.
-The vorticity grows from $0$ to $2\omega$ on the scale of $x=1$, consistent with the expected core size.
-Comparison with one of the defects in the numerical results described above shows convergence towards the predicted curve as $F$ increases.
-A notable difference between the theoretical curve and the finite $F$ solutions is that the vorticity exceeds $2\omega$ for large $x$.
-This discrepancy, also visible in Fig. \eqref{fig:The--lattice.}, results from finite $F$ corrections outside of the core, and will be addressed in a subsequent paper \citep{future}.
+Numerical solution of Eq. \eqref{eq:key2} for $u\left(x\right)$ yields the vorticity inside the core, shown in Fig. \eqref{fig:The-vorticity-gotten}.
+The vorticity grows from $0$ to $2\omega$ on the scale of $x\approx1$, consistent with the expected core size.
+Comparison with vorticity of the defects in the numerical results shows convergence towards the predicted curve as $F$ increases.
+Besides leading to a finite core size, a finite $F$ has interesting effects on the vorticity outside the core: its mean exceeds $2\omega$ (see Fig. \eqref{fig:The-vorticity-gotten}) and it is smaller along valleys connecting the defects (see Fig. \eqref{fig:The--lattice.}).
+These corrections will be addressed in \citep{future}.

-The contrast between the defects of the velocity field in our system and conventional superfluid vortices is evident.
-In our system, vorticity increases gradually from zero at the defect point to $2\boldsymbol{\omega}$ as we move away, whereas in regular superfluid vortices, all the vorticity is concentrated within the defect itself.
-This analysis, supported by independent numerical results, shows that the positions of the ``unvortices'' align precisely with the locations of the magnetic texture defects.
-This alignment establishes a connection between the defects of the fields $\mathbf{v}\left(\mathbf{r}\right)$ and $\hat{\mathbf{n}}\left(\mathbf{r}\right)$, despite their fundamentally different nature.\foreignlanguage{english}{}\\
+The distinction between the velocity field defects in our system and conventional superfluid vortices is evident.
+Here, vorticity increases gradually from zero at the defect point to $2\boldsymbol{\omega}$ with distance, whereas in regular superfluid vortices all the vorticity is concentrated within the defect itself.
+This analysis, supported by independent numerical results, shows that the positions of these ``unvortices'' align precisely with the locations of the magnetic texture defects.
+This alignment establishes a direct connection between the defects of $\mathbf{v}\left(\mathbf{r}\right)$ and $\hat{\mathbf{n}}\left(\mathbf{r}\right)$, despite their fundamentally different nature.\\

-\selectlanguage{english} We would like to thank Hillel Aharoni for suggesting the term ``unvortex'', and Sandro Stringari for promoting initial interest in problem of rigidly rotating superfluids.
+We would like to thank Hillel Aharoni for suggesting the term ``unvortex'', and Sandro Stringari for promoting initial interest in the problem of rigidly rotating superfluids.
 RB acknowledges support from the European Union\textquoteright s Seventh Framework Programme under Grant No. PCIG-GA2013-631002.
 AMT acknowledges support from the Israeli Science Foundation (ISF) Grant No. 1939/18.
 RB and AMT thank the hospitality of the Aspen Center for Physics under Grant No. PHYS-1066293.